willco123/willco123/README.md

 ### Hi there 👋
-I'm William Cowne, I am a self-taught programmer and have been doing so for just over a year.
+I'm Will Cowne, I am a self-taught programmer and have been doing so for just over a year.

-My
+My main goal is to development as much skills as possible around web-development, and so far I have been using Javascript, specifically Node & Express to work on the back-end side of things.
 <!--
 **willco123/willco123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.